 Let me guess…

 You want to know how to dress well, but you have no clue where to start.

 You never grew up with much interest in personal style, and you never developed a natural instinct for how you should dress.
 And even though you can find a ton of information online, it confuses and overwhelms you more than it helps you understand.

 And it sucks, doesn’t it?

 Because you’re a smart man, and you should be able to figure out how to be a well dressed man.
 You just have no clue what you should be focusing on.

 But guess what?

-You’re Not the Only Guy Struggling to Figure Out How to Dress Himself Better
+You’re Not the Only Guy Who Struggles with Dressing Better

 Many guys struggle with how to dress better.